 Chapter Business is focused on the operational initiatives central to the Chapter’s functions.

-The ALANYC Awards Team is responsible for preparing the chapter’s submissions for judging in the contest.
-On an annual basis, the team reviews prior submissions and eligibility criteria established by ALA, works with the Chapter President to select areas in which the chapter wishes to compete, and then works with leaders of the various teams to prepare and polish submissions and supporting materials and exhibits.
+Each year, ALA recognizes chapters for outstanding achievements in a number of areas.
+The awards presentation, conducted at the ALA Annual National Educational Conference & Exposition this fall is one of the highlights of the conference.
+The Chapter Awards Team is responsible for preparing the chapter’s submissions for these awards.
+On an annual basis, the team reviews prior submissions and eligibility criteria established by ALA, works with the Chapter President to select areas in which the chapter wishes to compete, and then works with leaders of the various teams to prepare submissions and supporting materials.

 Business Partner Advisory Council (BPAC)

-ALANYC invites its members who possess creative, writing and editing skills, to join the team.
-Members are also invited to contact the team leader with ideas and suggestions on communication opportunities.
+The team invites ALANYC members who are social media savvy to join the team.
+Members are also invited to contact the team leader with ideas and suggestions.

 The Immediate Past President of the chapter leads this team and is charged with the responsibility of identifying qualified candidates to run for the Board of Directors.
 The team is comprised of at least two other past presidents and chapter members at large who reach out to the membership to solicit nominations and oversee the election process.

 Immediate Past President